-How to Install an Attic Fan
+How to Install an Attic Fan in 9 Steps

 An inadequately ventilated attic can increase your home’s energy costs and damage the interior of your roofing.
 With that said, you must get an attic fan installed so you can save money at the soonest possible time.
-Please keep in mind that working on the installation by yourself may be a dangerous task.
-It may be best that you consult or hire a professional electrician or installer to avoid accidents.
+Please keep in mind that working on the installation yourself may be a dangerous task.
+It may be best to consult or hire a professional electrician or installer to avoid accidents.
 However, if you’ve weighed up the pros and cons of a solar attic fan and you’re ready to pull the trigger on installation, we have your back.

 Here are a few simple steps to guide you through the process.